'No easy way forward' for Hong Kong after protests: PM Lee

 “And what it means is that (it) adds an extra layer of uncertainty, of anxiety, it’s caused consumers to hold back, it’s caused investors to hold back.”

-Rather than "force" such a divide, it would be wiser to compete in a friendly manner, added Mr Lee.
+Rather than "force" such a divide, it would be wiser to compete in a friendly manner, added the Prime Minister.

 PROTECTING AGAINST POPULISM